doekman/awkcss/reference.md

 	# Will select every odd line
 	NR % 2 == 1 { color(green); }

 To apply a setting to every line, you can either omit the awk-condition, or use the `BEGIN` template.
 The latter works a bit different, since it only introduces one entry in the CSS DOM.
-So this is the prefered approach:
+So this is the preferred approach:

 	BEGIN { background(gray); }